-In a suit involving multiple patents relating to equipment and processes for treating hazardous waste, the Firm obtained a jury verdict that our client’s patents were willfully infringed and awarding actual damages exceeding $2.1 million.
+In a suit involving multiple patents relating to equipment and processes for treating hazardous waste, the Firm obtained a jury verdict that our client’s patents were willfully infringed and awarding actual damages.
 The Court entered a Final Judgment in which it trebled the damages, awarded attorneys’ fees and pre- and post-judgment interest, and entered a permanent injunction.
-In total, the judgment approached $9 million.

 The Firm’s client, a supplier of software and services allowing universities to provide online teaching, was accused of infringing a patent relating to computer aided teaching.
 We were successful in obtaining summary judgment of no infringement.
 The Markman claim construction we proposed was adopted and summary judgment of no infringement entered before formal discovery was opened.